CERES-RUB/academic-skills/06_Word_Processing.md

 Microsoft Word is a popular word processing program and part of the "Microsoft Office" program package.
 Microsoft Office is sold in different versions with different features, usually including at least Microsoft Word (word processing), Microsoft Excel (spreadsheets) and Microsoft PowerPoint (presentations).
 Microsoft Office is available for the Windows and MacOSX operating systems.

-For more information see <https://www.microsoft.com/en-us/microsoft-365?rtc=1>.
+As a student of RUB, you can use Microsoft Office 365 free of charge as long as you are enrolled.
+For more information see <https://www.it-services.ruhr-uni-bochum.de/services/software/microsoft.html.de>.

 **LibreOffice Writer**

-LibreOffice is a word processing program and part of the LibreOffice program suite.
+LibreOffice Writer is a word processing program and part of the LibreOffice program suite.
 LibreOffice includes Writer (word processing), Calc (spreadsheet), Impress (presentations) and other components for graphics, mathematical formulas and databases.
 Unlike Microsoft Office, LibreOffice is available free of charge as open source software.
+You can use it freely even after leaving the university.
 LibreOffice is available for the operating systems Windows, MacOSX, Linux and others.

-For further information and downloads see <http://www.libreoffice.org/>.
+For further information and downloads see <https://www.libreoffice.org/>.

 ### Paragraph Styles